plantbreeding/BrAPI/Specification/BrAPI-Core/Programs/README.md

     + commonCropName (Optional, ) ...
 Filter by the common crop name.
 Exact match.
     + programName (Optional, ) ...
 Filter by program name.
 Exact match.
     + abbreviation (Optional, ) ...
 Filter by program abbreviation.
 Exact match.
+    + externalReferenceID (Optional, ) ...
+Search for Germplasm by an external reference
+    + externalReferenceSource (Optional, ) ...
+Search for Germplasm by an external reference
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.
     + pageSize (Optional, ) ...
 The size of the pages to be returned.
 Default is `1000`.
     + Authorization (Optional, ) ...
 HTTP HEADER - Token used for Authorization <strong> Bearer {token_string} </strong>